markvanderloo/synthesizer/pkg/vignettes/introduction.md

 The package supports numerical, categorical/ordinal, and mixed data, it synthesizes times series (`ts`) objects and also correctly takes account of missing values and mixed (or zero-inflated) distributions.
-A `utility` parameter lets you gradually shift between realistic data with high utility and less realistic data with decreased correlations between original and syntesized data.
+A `rankcor` parameter lets you gradually shift between realistic data with high utility and less realistic data with decreased correlations between original and syntesized data.

 At the moment the method used seems promising but we are working on